Embeddings of $L^p$-operator algebras: Actors and Cartan map characterizations

 \begin{df} Let $h_{(\psi,\rho)}\colon \mathcal{S}\ltimes_{\beta^X} X \curvearrowright \mathcal{T}\ltimes_{\beta^Y} Y$ be an actor as in \autoref{trafo actors}.
 For $s\in \mathcal{S}$ and $y\in \rho^{-1}(\textup{dom}(\beta^X_s))$, we define $\kappa_\rho([s,y]):=[s,\rho(y)]$ and $\kappa_\psi([s,y]):= [\psi(s),y]$.
 We refer to the resulting diagram as the \textit{actor diagram} associated to $h_{(\psi,\rho)}$. \end{df}

-\begin{rem} Note that $\kappa_\rho$ is a well-defined groupoid homomorphism because $\rho$ is continuous and equivariant, while $\kappa_\psi$ is well-defined because $\psi$ is an inverse semigroup homomorphism.
+\begin{rem} Note that $\kappa_\rho$ is a well-defined groupoid homomorphism because $\rho$ is continuous and equivariant, while $\kappa_\psi$ is well-defined because $\psi$ is a unital semigroup homomorphism.
 The homomorphism $\kappa_\rho$ is fiberwise injective, while $\kappa_\psi$ has open image and is the identity on the unit space. \end{rem} In the following, we reproduce the proof that all actors between \'etale groupoids are particular cases of the class considered in \autoref{trafo actors}.

 \begin{prop} Let $\mathcal{G}$ and $\mathcal{H}$ be \'etale groupoids and let $h\colon \mathcal{G} \curvearrowright \mathcal{H}$ be an actor.
 Then $\cdot_h$ is open.
 Moreover, for every open bisection $S\in \mathcal{B}(\mathcal{G})$, the product $S\cdot_h \mathcal{H}^{(0)}$ is an open bisection satisfying $\rho\circ \alpha_{S\cdot_h \mathcal{H}^{(0)}} = \alpha_S \circ \rho$. \end{prop}